Are you a FindLaw client? Looking to move or rebuild your website? I can help.

 Contact Me Today

-If you have questions about your website, where your traffic and clients are coming from or how to move your FindLaw website and stop paying monthly I can help.
+If you have questions about your website, where your traffic and clients are coming from or how to take ownership of your FindLaw website and stop paying monthly I can help.
 Call, email or text message me and I can help you understand how I can help you take control of your online marketing dollars, whether that means saving them for yourself, or re-investing them into getting in front of more clients on the web.
 Call or text me at 651.271.8845 or click here to email me.

 Replace Your FindLaw Website

-If you currently have your law firm website with FindLaw, you're likely paying much more, and receiving much less than you should be.
+If you currently have your law firm website with FindLaw, you're probably paying much more, and receiving much less than you should be.
 I have worked with several former Lawyers.com, FindLaw and Scorpion Design clients to help them improve their online presence while cutting costs dramatically.
 To talk about what it will take for your law firm to own your site , call or text me at 651-271-8845 or email me today.